CSUBioGroup/GraphLncLoc/variantModel/README.md

 # Usage
 ## How to do prediction
-In the following, take the four-category (cytoplasm, nucleus, ribosome, exosome) prediction task as an example:
+In the following, take the five-category (cytoplasm, nucleus, ribosome, exosome, cytosol) prediction task as an example:

 First, import the package.
 ```python